Find the answers to - Why Wolverhampton?!

 Our careers team, part of Careers, Enterprise & The Workplace, works hard to support both our students and graduates.
 You can book 1-2-1 appointments with a careers advisor to discuss career plans, develop skills to help make those plans happen, and gain practical support to help improve your job applications.
 We also have a mentoring scheme, where you can connect with University alumni and share in their professional knowledge and expertise.

 Helping students like you to access higher education is what we’re all about, transforming lives for the better.
-We offer fundsincluding: access bursaries for disabled students and those who have previously been in care; a travel fund or accommodation cost reduction for all entrants; or you can apply for the Sports Achievement Scholarship, which is worth up to £4,500 over three years!
+We offer funds including access bursaries for disabled students and those who have previously been in care, the WLV Wallet portal to provide funding support, and the Sports Achievement Scholarship (which is worth up to £4,500 over three years).
 And if you're one of our graduates, you might be entitled to a Postgraduate Loyalty Discount.

 We understand the importance of balance, and that employment and family commitments might make full-time, in-person study difficult.
 In addition to a variety of courses offered at our regional centres in Stafford and Telford, we also offer distance learning for a range of qualifications, from short courses to full undergraduate degrees, as well as part-time courses.
 By enabling you to study online or part-time, we hope that our students can find the work/life balance they need.
 Search for: “distance learning” to find out more.